aloneguid/logmagic/doc/impl/aspnetcore.md

 }
 ```

-> Make sure to call the UseElmahIo-method after installation of other pieces of middleware handling exceptions (like UseDeveloperExceptionPage and UseExceptionHandler), but before any calls to UseStaticFiles, UseMvc and similar.
+> Make sure to call this method after installation of other pieces of middleware handling exceptions (like UseDeveloperExceptionPage and UseExceptionHandler), but before any calls to UseStaticFiles, UseMvc and similar.

 ## What does it do